cengique/drosophila-aCC-L3-motoneuron-model/neuron-model/tutorial-python-neuron/RecordingCellCompartmentVoltageValues.md

  First, you will need the [Pandora ToolBox](https://github.com/cengique/pandora-matlab)

-Then, place the `voltage_recording.txt` in the current MATLAB directory.
-Nexy, to load the `voltage_recording.txt` file in MATLAB by typing in the following command:
+Place the `voltage_recording.txt` in the current MATLAB directory.
+Next, to load the `voltage_recording.txt` file in MATLAB, type in the following command in the MATLAB prompt:

 `a_trace = trace('voltage_recording.txt', 25e-6, 1e-3,'my_trace',struct('file_type','neuron')); plot(a_trace)`